Go to contents

 Advice

-If you have problems mounting the Acquafaba, I recommend you read this article where you of some tips and errors not to be done to mount it at best.
+If you have problems whipping up the aquafaba I recommend you read this article where I give you some tips and mistakes to avoid to assemble it at its best.

-Do not reduce the quantity of sugar, otherwise the whipping will become less stable.
+Do not reduce the amount of sugar, otherwise the whipping will be less stable.

 We recommend reading these articles: